 LESLIE LYNCH -- Kim Lynch, a 1996 graduate of Wor-Wic, provides \$800 each year for this scholarship, which is named for her late husband, Leslie Howard Lynch.
 Applicants must be registered for six or more credit hours and have declared a major.
-Preference is given to students who are majoring in electronics.
 Selection is based on financial need and scholastic achievement.
 Recipients must maintain a 3.0 grade point average.